What are the entry requirements for a PhD at Leeds University Business School?

 Before applying, you should spend some time exploring our website and the research that we are involved with and whether your own research is likely to fit alongside this.

-Once you have submitted your research degree application and provided all of your supporting documents, if minimum requirements are met, your application will be distributed to potential supervisors in the relevant academic division.
+Once you have submitted your research degree application and provided all of your supporting documents, if minimum requirements are met, your application will be distributed to potential supervisors in the relevant academic department.
 If there is supervisory interest in your application, the potential supervisor(s) may then contact you for an interview or to help shape your proposal.

 Can I apply before I meet the English Language requirements?